 With so many delicious French and Italian dishes out there, it can be tough to go gluten-free.
 Luckily, there’s a light at the end of the wheat-less tunnel with these gluten-free (and pain-free!) lunch ideas.

 Pizza and pasta… two small words that can induce panic in gluten intolerants everywhere, and cause a major headache for event planners!
-Here are some pain-free alternatives to please even the pickiest of crowds:

 The Celiac Foundation also has this buckwheat Panini recipe that’s quick and easy to prepare, so you can spend less time in the kitchen and more time collecting compliments!